vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 ```

-Now after changing the value to 0, we notify the parent component, that the steps were reset and let it handle updating its step data.
+Now, after changing the value to 0, we notify the parent component, that the steps were reset and let it handle updating its step data.

 ```html{3}
 <app-step-count